yalayo/property-management/projects/cloudflare/README.md

-# As alternative use the each command onw its own
-npx shadow-cljs server watch
+# Run the frontend
 npx shadow-cljs watch app
+npm run dev

 ## Tailwind css
 Create tailwind.css, use this command to watch that file and generate the index.css: